“Who’s going to drive you home tonight?“

 Don’t panic, it’s just a…wait…is that Lionel Richie?
 Aw hell, Stuck on You is playing!
 Statistically, more babies have been born out of wedlock thanks to that song.
 I helplessly observe the crisis unfolding.
 To my relief, they danced through it without incident.
 But it wasn’t over yet.

 Then he pulled her back in a way that was just so top-notch gentlemanly.
 Dude was good.
 Stamos-good.
 She smiled and fell in his arms again for a second round.
 But…those used to be my smiles.
-Everything was completely out of my control and I was starting to panic.
+Everything was completely out of my control and a sick feeling was building in my chest; like a gall bladder unable to cope with a burrito.

 Given how smooth Dante was, I should have been taking notes because I was nowhere near this guys level.
 As I watched them, I tried calculating a scenario where I could turn the situation around.
 Maybe I could strut to the dance floor to the sound of Mexican trumpets?
 I imagine removing a white glove that I somehow failed to notice the entire evening and slap it across Dante’s face.